The streaming engine that starts embedded

 Benchmarks

 Criterion numbers from an AMD Ryzen AI 7 350 laptop.
 Not server-grade hardware: dedicated boxes with isolated cores will do better.
-Full results.
+Reproduce with cargo bench.

 Metric Target Measured (2026-02-28 snapshot) Benchmark File